-Bixby update adds Finder integration, sharable Quick commands and more
+Bixby update adds Finder integration, shareable Quick commands and more

 However, the recent version of Bixby itself introduces quite a few new features aside bugfixes, and improves the way the virtual assistant integrates with your device.
 From better Finder integration to sharable Quick commands, there’s a lot to dive into with this latest Bixby update.